 - Brakeman - Brakeman is an open source vulnerability scanner specifically designed for Ruby on Rails applications

-- Codesake Dawn - Codesake Dawn is an open source security source code analyzer designed for Sinatra, Padrino for Ruby on Rails applications.
-It also works on non-web applications written in Ruby
+- Dawnscanner - Dawnscanner is an open source security source code analyzer for Ruby, supporting major MVC frameworks like Ruby on Rails, Padrino, and Sinatra.
+It also works on non-web applications written in Ruby.

 - FindBugs - (Legacy - NOT Maintained - Use SpotBugs (see below) instead) - Find bugs (including a few security flaws) in Java programs